digidotcom/xbee-java/examples/io/LocalDIOSample/ReadMe.txt

          - XBIB-U-DEV board:
              * The example is already configured to use this carrier board.
                The input line is configured to use the SW5 user button of the board and the output line is connected to the DS2 user LED.
-So you don't need to make further changes.
+No further changes are necessary.

          - XBee Development Board:
-             * If you are using the XBee Development Board you will need to update the IOLINE_IN constant accordingly.
+             * If you are using the XBee Development Board, update the IOLINE_IN constant accordingly.
 There are comments in the code indicating which fragment belongs to each board.

          NOTE: It is recommended to verify the capabilities of the pins used in the example in the product manual of your XBee Device to